sradc/sradc.github.io/_posts/2021-05-23-mnist-visualised.md

 <iframe width="740" height="400" src="https://www.youtube.com/embed/DVKMpWnUppA" alt="Visualisation" frameborder="0" allowfullscreen></iframe>

-The visualisation shows a fully connected artificial neural network classifying [MNIST](https://en.wikipedia.org/wiki/MNIST_database) handwritten digits.
-The digits shown are from the test set.
+The visualisation shows a fully connected artificial neural network classifying [MNIST](https://en.wikipedia.org/wiki/MNIST_database) handwritten digits (digits shown are from the test set).
+You may want to pause it.

 The net consists of an input layer, an output layer, and no hidden layers:

 <p align="center">
     <img src="/assets/posts/mnist-visualised/net-sketch.png" width="500" alt="Sketch of the neural network"/>